paxswill/evesrp/README.md

     # The contact email used in the user agent when accessing external APIs
     SRP_USER_AGENT_EMAIL = u'email@example.com'

-    # Sets mechanisms users can log in.
+    # Sets authentication mechanisms users can log in with.
-    # Put usernames in an arrary given to the admins argument to grant
+    # Put usernames in an array given to the admins argument to grant
     # site-admin privileges to special users (like for initial setup).
     SRP_AUTH_METHODS = [
-        BraveCore(
-            private_key,
-            public_key,
-            identifier,
-            admins=['admin_username',]),
+        {
+            'type': 'evesrp.auth.testoauth.TestOAuth',
+            'admins': [u'paxswill'],
+            'name': 'Test Auth',
+            'key': 'consumer_key_here',
+            'secret': 'consumer_secret_here',
+        },
     ]

     # Customize the site's title/branding